caporaso-lab/amf-tutorial/book/tutorial.md

 :::

 # Differential abundance (ANCOM-BC)
-It identifies taxa that are differentially abundant in modern or traditional rice variety.

 Accurately identifying features that are differentially abundant across sample types in microbiome data is a challenging problem and an open area of research.
 Analysis of Compositions of Microbiomes with Bias Correction (ANCOM-BC) is a methodology for differential abundance (DA) testing that corrects bias in microbiome data.

-Filter table to selectively pick the Glomeromycota phylum features.
+Here we will use ANCOM-BC to identify taxa that are differentially abundant in modern or traditional rice varieties.
+For more information on this process watch [this](https://drive.google.com/file/d/1QVXHvtzTUYa1Z195oDbBSnwN265fPaL2/view?usp=sharing) video.

+We need to filter our table so we can investigate only Glomeromycetes class features.

 :::{describe-usage}
 glomeromycetes_table, = use.action(